Rudolph von Ripper: OSS service

+His exploits drew the attention of Office of Strategic Services (OSS) director William J. Donovan, and on 29 January 1945 he was released from duty in the 34th Infantry Division and recruited to the Secret Intelligence Branch of the OSS.
+He parachuted into Austria early in 1945 to organize resistance and inform the OSS about the situation.

 Immediately after the end of the war in Europe, von Ripper was in Paris, where he re-encountered his long-separated wife Mopsa, who had been interred in the Ravensbrück concentration camp, and the two arranged to divorce.